 Yes of course.
 Just log in with the username and password details you supplied when you set up your profile.
 Once you’re in, click on the ‘My details’ link.
 You’ll see all of your details, which you can change and update if you need to.
 In fact, you can also change your username and password.

 No, sorry.
 Once you’ve made an application through the system you can't cancel it.
 However, if you no longer want to apply for a particular role, please contact the store that you applied to and let them know.
 You can find the store contact details here.
 Just give them a quick call, tell them your name and the role that you applied for, and they’ll remove you from the selection process.

 Click here to see the information we need from you to prove you have the right to work in the UK.

 Working at Asda is pretty special.
 We just love it when our customers finish their shop with a smile on their face (and change in their pocket – tap tap).
 There’s no better feeling really.
 Especially when we do it all together.
 But it can be quite demanding, particularly for colleagues who will be on their feet all day.

-Instead of giving you a job and chucking you straight onto the shop floor, Asda Magic can help you figure out if it’s for you.
+Instead of giving you a job and sending you straight onto the shop floor, Asda Life can help you to figure out if we're right for you.
 As an honest, ‘as-it-really-is’ insight into Asda, you’ll really understand what you’ve applied for.
 Don’t worry, it’s nothing intimidating.
-It’s just been designed to show you the ropes before you have to use them.
+It’s just been designed to show you the ropes before you've to use them.
 Other potential candidates will also be there, but this isn’t some sort of reality TV show (there’s definitely no buzzers).
 It’s just about seeing how you work with a team while giving you a tour of the building, an insight into the roles we offer and an opportunity to ‘Have a Go’.